HerrMotz/bachelor-thesis/publication/main.typ

 ]<def:bgp>

 #definition[
-  A *Graph Pattern* can take many forms, but most notably it can be a *Basic Graph Pattern*.
-All other possible graph patterns are specified in the formal definition @W3C_SPARQL_Formal_Definition.
+  A *Graph Pattern* defines the pattern to be matched within an RDF graph.
+Most relevant to this work are *Basic Graph Patterns*.
+Additionally, `FILTER` statements are considered part of this category.
+Other types of graph patterns are detailed in the formal definition provided by @W3C_SPARQL_Formal_Definition.
 ]<def:graph_pattern>

+#definition[
+  A *SPARQL-SELECT query* is a special SPARQL query, which allows for ]

 #definition[
   A *SPARQL query* is defined as a tuple $(G P, D S, S M, R)$ where: